Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Introduction

-where $|R_i|_{H^s}\leq N(s+n)$ for all $t\in [0,\frac{T}{ \varepsilon }]$ with $i=1,2$. \end{Def} We should note that the existence time for solutions of the water waves equations is proved to be on the scale $O(\frac{1}{\max\{\ve,\beta\}})$ and uniformly with respect to $\mu$ \cite{Alvarez-SamaniegoLannes08a}.
+where $|R_i|_{H^s}\leq N(s+n)$ for all $t\in [0,\frac{T}{ \varepsilon }]$ with $i=1,2$. \end{Def} We should note that the existence time for solutions of the water waves equations is proved to be on the scale $O(\frac{1}{\max\{\ve,\beta\}})$ and uniformly with respect to $\mu$ (see \cite{Alvarez-SamaniegoLannes08b}).
 However, it was proved that when one includes surface tension with a strength of the same order as the shallow water parameter $\mu$, then the time existence is improved and becomes of order $O(\frac{1}{\ve})$ \cite{Benoit_WW_17}.
-This result allows for large bathymetric variations in the presence of surface tension.
 For the sake of clarity, we will omit the surface tension in this paper.
 But one could easily add it to every model of this work without changing the results.
-With this in mind, we may now state our consistency results. \begin{thm} Let $\mathrm{F}_1$ and $\mathrm{F}_4$ be the two Fourier multipliers given in Definition \ref{Fourier mult}, and let $\mathcal{L}_1^{\mu}$ be given in Definition \ref{Prop op}.
-Then for any $\mu \in (0, 1]$, $\ve \in [0,1]$, and $\beta\in [0,1]$ the water waves equations \eqref{Water wave equations} are consistent, in the sense of Definition \ref{Consistency} with $n=5$, at order $O(\mu\ve + \mu^2 \beta^2)$ with the Whitham-Boussinesq system:
+With this in mind, we may now state our consistency results. \begin{thm} Let $\mathcal{G}_b$ be defined by \eqref{def G[0,b]}.
+Then for any $\mu \in (0, 1]$, $\ve \in [0,1]$, and $\beta\in [0,1]$ the water waves equations \eqref{Water wave equations} are consistent, in the sense of Definition \ref{Consistency} with $n= 5$, at order $O(\mu\ve)$ with the Boussinesq-type system: